About the Sony VPL-VW885ES

 Motionflow XR & True Cinema 24p: Whatever you're watching, you'll enjoy a silk-smooth on-screen look in fast-moving action sequences with Motionflow XR.
 This innovative technology creates and inserts extra frames between the original frames by first comparing key visual factors on successive frames, then calculating the split second of missing action in the sequences.
 True Cinema 24p mode mimics true movie projection for cinema purists.

 Picture Calibration: Quickly calibrate your picture to the type of content you're enjoying with a variety of adjustments.
+Thanks to an available firmware update, certain adjustments and settings can be applied to SDR and HDR content.

 - Aspect Ratio: You can select an aspect ratio best